AmadeusW/WikiDive/README.md

 WikiBrowser
 ===========

-Read Wikipedia articles side by side
+Read Wikipedia articles side by side as logical continuations.

 This is a proof of concept prototype.

 Roadmap
 ---
   * Search
+  * Breadcrumbs
   * Bookmarks
+  * Removing and reogranizing articles
+  * Support for other languages than English
   * jsfiddle.net - like saving and restoring
   * Fix anchor tags which are the same on multiple articles